 01 of 06

-The finished taste of the syrup is best described as a dark floral, almost lavender-like but distinctly lilac.
-It's quite lovely and in the last step of this tutorial I have included a number of quick and easy drinks that I've created using it.Continue to 2 of 6 below.
+The finished taste of the syrup is best described as a dark floral—almost lavender-like but distinctly lilac.
+It's quite lovely and wonderful to mix with, offering a fragrant taste of spring from your own backyard.Continue to 2 of 6 below.

 02 of 06

 Lilac syrup works wonders in lightly flavored beverages and pairs particularly well with lemon and strawberry.
-The drinks could be anything as simple as adding it to ginger ale or tonic water, even a sparkling wine.
-Better yet, mix it with DRY Sparkling's rhubarb or cucumber sodas or Q Drinks' orange or lemon sodas.
+The drinks can be as simple as adding it to ginger ale or tonic water, even sparkling wine.
+Better yet, mix it with Dry Sparkling's rhubarb or cucumber sodas or Q Drinks' orange or lemon sodas.

-A personal favorite is a simple lilac lemonade.
-It's incredibly and as easy as using this syrup in a basic homemade lemonade recipe.
+A favorite recipe is a simple lilac lemonade.
+It's incredible and as easy as using this syrup in a basic homemade lemonade recipe.
+The lemonade can be used to make a lilac shandy with your favorite beer or you can use the syrup to make a lilac lemon drop martini.

-However you mix with the lilac syrup, I highly recommend enjoying it while relaxing on the patio or the garden.
-Oh, and be sure to share it with friends (especially if you borrowed from their lilacs)!Continue to 3 of 6 below.
+However you mix with the lilac syrup, it's best when enjoyed while relaxing on the patio or in the garden.
+Be sure to share it with friends (especially if you foraged their lilacs)!Continue to 3 of 6 below.

 03 of 06

-The first thing that you need to do to create your own lilac simple syrup is to gather the flower bunches and remove the florets.
+The first stept to creating your own lilac simple syrup is to gather the flower bunches and remove the florets.
 This is foraging at its most fragrant and it's a lovely springtime activity.

-All lilacs are not created equal and each variety of lilac will have a different taste.
-If you have a few different plants available, give each a quick taste to see which you enjoy best.
+All lilacs are not created equal and each variety of lilac will have a slightly different taste.
+If you have a few different plants available, give each a quick nibble to see which taste you enjoy best.
+Often, you'll find the purple varieties are more flavorful than white lilacs.

 Continue to 4 of 6 below.